Art-Hackers/.github/profile/README.md

 # Art Hackers

-Art Hackers is an independent open-source organization focused on security research, offensive security tooling, developer infrastructure, and cross-platform software development.
+Art Hackers is an independent open-source organization based in Greenland focused on security research, offensive security tooling, developer infrastructure, and cross-platform software development.

 We build practical software for developers, security professionals, researchers, and enthusiasts who value simplicity, reliability, and performance.